jhustata/book/_build/html/_sources/hw1.md

 Write a `.do file` which imports data from [hw1.txt](hw1.txt) and performs the tasks described below.
 Name it `hw1.lastname.firstname.do` and it should create a log file called `hw1.lastname.firstname.log`.
 Your .do file should follow conventions for .do file structure described in [class: session pwd](eee.md).
 Make sure your log file displays only the output of interest.
 But do not submit your log files as part of the assignment.

-This dataset contains simulated data on registrants for the deceased donor kidney waitlist.

-Evaluation: Evaluation will be based on the log file produced when we run your script on our machines.
+Evaluation will be based on the log file produced when we run your script on our machines.
 Please follow the coding guidelines from class including structure, indentation, and annotation.

-Note – test your code repeatedly to make sure it doesn't crash!
-Points will be deducted if your code crashes.

 Codebook